 Jennifer Schacker is an Associate Professor in the School of English and Theatre Studies, where she has taught since 2002.
 She received her M.A. and Ph.D. from the Folklore Institute at Indiana University, Bloomington, and her B.A.
 Hons. from McGill University.

-Most recently Schacker has collaborated with Belgian artist Lina Kusaite and long-time collaborator Christine A. Jones on Feathers, Paws, Fins, and Claws: Fairy-Tale Beasts (Wayne State University Press, 2015), an illustrated critical anthology of tales featuring animal characters.
-Schacker and Jones also co-edited Marvelous Transformations: An Anthology of Fairy Tales and Contemporary Critical Perspectives (Broadview Press, 2012), a volume that historicizes both oral traditional and literary tales and includes a series of original essays written by specialists from varied disciplinary backgrounds.
+Schacker has collaborated with Belgian artist Lina Kusaite and French scholar Christine A. Jones on Feathers, Paws, Fins, and Claws: Fairy-Tale Beasts (Wayne State University Press, 2015), an illustrated critical anthology of tales featuring animal characters.
+Schacker and Jones are co-editors of Marvelous Transformations: An Anthology of Fairy Tales and Contemporary Critical Perspectives (Broadview Press, 2012), a volume that historicizes both oral traditional and literary tales and includes a series of original essays written by specialists from varied disciplinary backgrounds.

-With longstanding interest in the histories of handknitting, spinning, and needlecraft, and drawing on her training in ethnographic methods and material culture theory, Schacker has also been involved in the study of contemporary craft/DIY movements -- with a special emphasis on the role of digital technologies and social networking in modern quilting.
-With Christine A. Jones, she has begun a new project that examines clothing and other forms of material culture in folk and fairy tales.
+With longstanding interest in the histories of handknitting, spinning, and needlecraft, and drawing on her training in ethnographic methods and material culture theory, Schacker has been involved in the study of contemporary craft/DIY movements -- with a special emphasis on the role of digital technologies and social networking in modern quilting.
+Her fascination with both narrative and material cultures is also reflected in her current work on children's development of stories both about and with play objects.
+This new line of inquiry informs her recent course design in Literary & Cultural Studies, subtitled "Toy/Story," where undergrad students engage perspectives from the fields of folklore, material culture, childhood studies, museum studies, marketing, and toy research.

 MA & PhD in Folklore, minor in Cultural Studies, Indiana University